 Understanding that not all people will betray you is key to moving on and recovering from a past betrayal.
 Just because one person lied to you doesn’t mean that all people are liars too.
 If you fall into a cynical mindset where everyone cannot be trusted, you’ll only isolate yourself and breed a toxic mindset that can cause you to feel even more misunderstood and lonely.

 6. Set clear guidelines.

 If you’ve decided to continue the relationship with a partner who has betrayed you, it can be helpful to set some clear expectations you may have for them from now on.
 You may feel more reassured when you have expressed your boundaries and expectations that need to be met for you to begin to trust them again.
 In doing so, you’re also presenting your partner opportunities to regain your trust, which leads us to the next point.

 7. Give opportunities for them to prove themselves.

-It’s normal, and often easier, for you to want to pull away completely from the person who betrayed you.
-But sometimes forgiveness and rebuilding trust can be a better option for you and those around you.
+It’s normal and often easier for you to want to pull away entirely from the person who betrayed you.
+But sometimes, forgiveness and rebuilding trust can be a better option for you and those around you.
 So don’t let your fear of being betrayed again destroy your relationship.
 Resist the urge to build a fortress around your heart, and offer your partner opportunities to prove themselves to you.
 If allowing your partner back in again makes you feel a little too vulnerable, setting a limit to the opportunities you give may help you feel a little more in control of the situation.